containers/containertoolbx.org/doc.md

 Toolbx configures containers in very specific ways.
 The absence of any of these tools can prevent the [toolbox enter](https://github.com/containers/toolbox/blob/main/doc/toolbox-enter.1.md) and [toolbox run](https://github.com/containers/toolbox/blob/main/doc/toolbox-run.1.md) commands from working.

+Images SHOULD have these commands:
+* `flatpak-spawn(1)`

+Otherwise, it won't be possible to use `toolbox(1)` inside containers created from those images.

 #### Entry Point

 Images MUST NOT specify any entry point.
 This can be checked with: